MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/mgmt-servicelinker-readme.md

 ---
 title:
 keywords: Azure, python, SDK, API, azure-mgmt-servicelinker, servicelinker
-author: mayurid
+author: lmazuel
-ms.author: mayurid
+ms.author: lmazuel
-ms.date: 02/25/2022
+ms.date: 12/05/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: python
 ms.service: servicelinker
 ---
 # Microsoft Azure SDK for Python

 This is the Microsoft Azure Service Linker Management Client Library.
-This package has been tested with Python 2.7, 3.6+.
+This package has been tested with Python 3.7+.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

 ## _Disclaimer_